We value your privacy

 - Legal obligation

 This is where we need to process your personal information to comply with a legal obligation.
-For example, we are under a legal obligation to report to HM Revenue and Customs about our finances.

 - Where it is necessary for the performance of a contract (either with you or for your benefit).
 For example, we need your email to give you a username and password for access to the Software.